-The staff and students of Crosby Elementary would like to participate in special occasions for all students.
+The staff and students of Miami Whitewater Elementary would like to participate in special occasions for all students.
 Snacks that are individually packaged and can be stored in the classroom are permitted.
-Please refer to the district web page at http://southwestschools.org for a complete copy of the District Wellness Policy.
-To be fair to all students, individual acknowledgements such as flowers, balloons, gifts, etc., are better left handled at home.
+Please refer to the district web page for a complete copy of the District Wellness Policy.
+To be fair to all students, individual acknowledgments such as flowers, balloons, gifts, etc. are better left handled at home.